Social Security's Psychiatric Review Technique Form

 Required Review of the PRTF

-You can request a copy of the PRTF to review as well.
-Read the PRTF carefully to see that it accurately reflects the symptoms and limitations of your mental condition.
+You can request a copy of your PRTF to review.
+Read the completed form carefully to be sure that it accurately reflects the symptoms and limitations of your mental condition.

 Do You Qualify for Disability in Your State?